Sometimes when troubleshooting plasma cut quality, it's not the plasma that’s the problem

 Five reasons why table slats are so important

 None of us want to sleep on a lumpy mattress, and if we did, we wouldn’t expect to get a good night’s sleep.
 It’s the same with cutting beds.
-When slats are worn, bent, or covered in dross, the plate can’t lie flat, so it’s impossible to get a good cut.
+When slats are worn, bent, or covered in dross, the plate isn't level, so it’s impossible to get a good cut.

 Table slats are just strips of metal.
 Their functionality is basic in comparison to the operation of a plasma system, nevertheless, table slats impact plasma system performance almost as much as the plasma arc itself.
 That’s because smooth slats support and level your metal plate, and they are critical for maintaining the proper torch height and cut angle throughout the cut.
 Plus, when the torch-to-work distance is accurate, you avoid torch collisions to maximize cut speed and eliminate rework when the plate comes off the table.